Eurofins-Hackathon/Copilot-Bootcamp/Labs/Lab 2.2 - Taking Off with Code/README.md

     }
     ```

-- Let's run the unit tests in the terminal to make sure everything is working as expected.
+- Let's run the unit tests in the terminal:

-- Open the terminal and run the tests with the provided command.

     ```sh
     dotnet test